bayersglassey/lalang/README.md

 >>> ( 0 10 @range @nlist ) ( 10 20 @range ) + @print
 nlist([10, 12, 14, 16, 18, 20, 22, 24, 26, 28])
 ```

+Next up: we fight Python & numpy for dominance in the field of data science programming.